What's the Deal: Amazon Prime Day sneak peek

-PHILADELPHIA (WPVI) --Amazon Prime Day is just five days away and we are already getting a peek at some of the deals.
+PHILADELPHIA (WPVI) --Amazon Prime Day starts Monday afternoon and we are already getting a peek at some of the deals.

-On Monday, July 16th at 3pm, Amazon says it will feature one million deals, which some are pretty much calling "Black Friday in July".
+At 3 p.m., Amazon says it will feature one million deals, which some are pretty much calling "Black Friday in July".

 Let's talk shopping strategy - start price checking now.